Kanchenjunga Circuit Trek

 Useful Information

 You are going to undertake the adventure journey to the third-tallest mountain, Kanchenjunga Base Camp, along with the rewarding Selele Pass.
 So, good preparation plays a huge role in an enjoyable and successful trip.
-Nepal Trekking Experts advise the following tips below:
+Nepal Trekking Experts advise you to follow the tips below for a successful Kanchenjunga circuit trek:

-• Train regularly, such as in cardio, gym, trail run, trekking, or hiking with a backpack, before visiting Kanchenjunga Circuit Trek.
+• Train regularly, such as in cardio, gym, trail run, trekking, or hiking with a backpack, before trekking in the Kanchenjunga region.

 • Choose a professional organizer along with a local guide who has deep knowledge, good English-speaking, experience, good decision-maker, and has a nice sense of humor.